Thanks to the recent royal wedding, the British monarchy – the Crown – is in the news again.

 Mainly by convention (not law), the ruling monarch’s powers are limited to:

-Dismissing Parliament at the end of a parliamentary session and summoning it after an election.
+- Dismissing Parliament at the end of a parliamentary session and summoning it after an election.
 No monarch has forcefully dismissed Parliament since Charles II in 1681.

-Assenting to legislation.
+- Assenting to legislation.
 This is mostly a formality; no monarch has vetoed a parliamentary bill since Queen Anne did so in 1708.

-Declaring war.
+- Declaring war.
 Again, in practice, this authority is generally exercised by Parliament.

-Assenting to cabinet appointments, including the prime minister.
+- Assenting to cabinet appointments, including the prime minister.
 The last time a monarch refused to appoint an elected prime minister was in 1834, when King William IV did so.

-Issuing legislation under the royal prerogative in the form of orders-in-council and letters patent.
+- Issuing legislation under the royal prerogative in the form of orders-in-council and letters patent.
 Again, such legislation generally is issued with at least informal parliamentary approval.

 However, behind the scenes, the ruling monarch exercises far greater authority.
 In 2013, British news sources revealed that Queen Elizabeth II had forced Parliament to withdraw or modify more than 40 bills.
 The controversy following this revelation led many in Britain to call for an end to the monarchy.

 The Commonwealth is a relic of the British Empire, which once spanned the globe.
-When British explorers colonized a new region of the world, they did so in the name of the crown.
-As time progressed, the crown created a bureaucracy to administer the colonies.
-Administrators appointed by the crown set up elected parliaments and legal systems and tried to adapt them to the local populations.
+When British explorers colonized a new region of the world, they did so in the name of the Crown.
+As time progressed, the Crown created a bureaucracy to administer the colonies.
+Administrators appointed by the Crown set up elected parliaments and legal systems and tried to adapt them to the local populations.

 One consequence of British colonization was the spread of English law, often referred to as English common law or simply common law.
 This ensured a predictable legal, financial, and regulatory background for international trade and business in most Commonwealth jurisdictions, as common law was widely respected.
 But this legal heritage has some jarring implications.

 For instance, the constitutions of many Commonwealth countries require that the ruling British monarch must assent to all legislation.
-Many Commonwealth constitutions also give the crown the ability to override laws enacted by an elected national parliament.
+Many Commonwealth constitutions also give the Crown the ability to override laws enacted by an elected national parliament.
 In 2018 alone, the Judicial Committee of the Privy Council, presided over by Queen Elizabeth II, has decided cases from Mauritius, Trinidad & Tobago, Jamaica, and Antigua & Barbuda.
 All of these countries are former British colonies that are now independent.

 Another consequence of common law is that a law or court decision that takes effect in Great Britain can be enforced in other common law countries.
 An example is the English Statute of Elizabeth (1571).
 This ancient law stipulates that transfers of property may be voided if a creditor presents a valid claim to that property.
 The Statute of Elizabeth is the basis of the common law concept of fraudulent transfer throughout the Commonwealth and even in the US.

 A more modern example is the “Mareva Injunction.”
 This legal remedy, devised in 1975 by the English Court of Appeal, permits persons who believe they have been defrauded to obtain a global asset freeze order against the alleged perpetrator.
-People or institutions such as banks holding assets for the defendant are obliged to freeze them.
-Failure to do so may be treated as contempt of court.

 In jurisdictions that remain British colonies, now called “overseas territories,” the ruling monarch, acting through the Foreign Office and the governor of the territory, can issue an order in council with the effect of binding legislation in that territory.
 Acts of Parliament may also be extended to the dependencies by an order in council.
 Some of the most important overseas territories are the international financial centers of Bermuda, the British Virgin Islands, the Cayman Islands, and Gibraltar.